Generic selectors

 In June 2014, David Cameron emphasised the important role that British values can play in education and since September 2014 they have formed part of the Ofsted framework.

-Our mission statement, with a strong foundation of Christian values, supports the emphasis on British values and the areas covered by this term – and beyond – and would be something that we see as important whether it was an area of focus in education or not.
+Our Vision, with a strong foundation of Christian values, supports the emphasis on British values and the areas covered by this term – and beyond – and would be something that we see as important whether it was an area of focus in education or not.
 Indeed, we believe that with our consistent and longstanding tradition of focussing on Christian values, we have addressed and will continue to address British values.
 At our most recent Ofsted, in February 2020, the school was graded as OUTSTANDING in the area of Personal Development, part of which incorporates British values.

-Our school verse and mission statement are focussed on each member of our school community doing good, making a positive contribution and letting their light shine.
+Our school verse and Vision are focussed on each member of our school community doing good, making a positive contribution and letting their light shine.
 It incorporates a celebration of difference, in the uniqueness of each individual as created by God, and alongside this our togetherness in the focus on making a positive contribution both locally and globally.

 Such an approach means that in implementing and following the recent focus on British values, the school has positive, high expectations of all members of our school community in how we interact with all people.
-There can be no higher encouragement -or challenge – than that in our interactions with all people we show Jesus’ love.
+There can be no higher encouragement – or challenge – than that in our interactions with all people we show Jesus’ love.
 Jesus’ love knew no bounds and He reached out to all people, all groups and in particular those who were considered ‘outcasts’ of the day.

 British values are promoted in so much of what we do, not least during our daily acts of Collective Worship and in our RE lessons, and even though areas covered by British values will at times be taught discretely through our Christian ethos and values, they are woven through all that we do and as such are something we seek to live out in our day-to-day interactions.